Ethereum-ERD/dev-upgradeable/README.md

 ERD utilizes a two-step liquidation mechanism in the following order of priority:

-1. Offset under-collateralized Troves against the Stability Pool containing EUSD tokens
+1. Offset under-collateralized Troves against the Stability Pool containing USDE tokens

 2. Redistribute under-collateralized Troves to other borrowers if the Stability Pool is emptied

-ERD primarily uses the EUSD tokens in its Stability Pool to absorb the under-collateralized debt, i.e. to repay the liquidated borrower's liability.
+ERD primarily uses the USDE tokens in its Stability Pool to absorb the under-collateralized debt, i.e. to repay the liquidated borrower's liability.

-Any user may deposit EUSD tokens to the Stability Pool.
+Any user may deposit USDE tokens to the Stability Pool.
 This allows them to earn the collateral from the liquidated Trove.
-When a liquidation occurs, the liquidated debt is cancelled with the same amount of EUSD in the Pool (which is burned as a result), and the liquidated Ether/LSDs is proportionally distributed to depositors.
+When a liquidation occurs, the liquidated debt is cancelled with the same amount of USDE in the Pool (which is burned as a result), and the liquidated Ether/LSDs is proportionally distributed to depositors.

 Stability Pool depositors can expect to earn net gains from liquidations, as in most cases, the value of the liquidated Ether/LSDs will be greater than the value of the cancelled debt (since a liquidated Trove will likely have an ICR just slightly below 110%).

-If the liquidated debt is higher than the amount of EUSD in the Stability Pool, the system tries to cancel as much debt as possible with the tokens in the Stability Pool, and then redistributes the remaining liquidated collateral and debt across all active Troves.
+If the liquidated debt is higher than the amount of USDE in the Stability Pool, the system tries to cancel as much debt as possible with the tokens in the Stability Pool, and then redistributes the remaining liquidated collateral and debt across all active Troves.

 If the liquidated trove contains multiple collateral, the collateral corresponding to the debt liquidated in the stability pool is liquidated from low to high priority.